-The dress code for Calvary athletics can be summed up in one word: modesty.
-Shorts, sweats and shirts must not be too short, too tight, or too loose.
+In accordance with CCA's School Dress Code, the dress code for Calvary athletics can be summed up in one word: modesty.
+Shorts, sweats, and shirts must not be too short, too tight, or too loose.
 Modesty is mandatory.
 Students who are dressed inappropriately will be asked to change or will not be able to participate.